nils-n/meetings-reminder-system/README.md

     <td> Approaches</td>
     <td>
       <ul>
        <li> I tried to mock parts of the API calls with partial success.
-In this way, at least functions that don't necessarily require API access (such as creating test to create an empty Schedule) pass.
+In this way, at least functions that don't necessarily require API access pass (such as a test to create an empty Schedule).
 However, this only delayed the onset of the error when testing functions that need actual API calls.
        </li>
        <li>  I may try to find a way how to load only parts of the Sheet, and not loading the entire sheet for each call to somehow reduce the number of read requests.
        </li>